Thaumatized/wonder-kanban/README.md

 I will consider setting up a makefile to make this process automatic to the point of copying files to a server.

 ## Backend
 the backend is built with PHP and can be transferred to a server running php as is.
-Do however provide the php with credentials for the SQL server.
+Do however change backend/db-template.php to backend/db.php and fill it with credentials.

 for the SQL server there is the kanban.sql file containing sql to create the necessary tables.